haletothewood/RailsTest/README.md

 * MAC OSX 10.12.5

-We need three parts to build a Rails app: a controller, a route, and a view.
+There are three parts to build a Rails app: a controller, a route, and a view.

 Controller Setup:
 rails generate controller Pages